soniasingla/shardeum-docs/docs/node/run/rpc.md

 ## Step-by-Step Guide

 This guide provides detailed instructions on how to securely access a server via SSH, deploy the "json-rpc-server" application, configure necessary files, and validate the setup by testing the node's functionality.
-This document is intended for exchanges or parties interested in setting up a JSON RPC node for Shardeum.\*\*
+This document is intended for exchanges or parties interested in setting up a JSON RPC node for Shardeum.

-A video walk through of the process can also be found here: https://youtu.be/knsUIuw23BA
+A video walkthrough of the process can also be found here: https://youtu.be/knsUIuw23BA

 ### Accessing the Server via SSH